 Let others help you

-Ellis Fischel provides patients ending treatment with a survivor plan.
-It sets patients up for success after treatment.
+When you end treatment, Ellis Fischel provides a survivor plan.
+It sets you up for success after treatment.
 It includes a copy of your treatment, physicians and information for your primary care physician, as well as a long-term plan about general health and recommended future screenings and health concerns.

 “The survivorship program is really twofold,” Albright said.
 “We want to provide each patient with a summary of their care and give them a physical copy but also provide them with a roadmap to their future.
 This appointment lets us answer the questions about what happens when treatment is over and give information for future questions.”